blenassefa2/blenassefa2/README.md

 <!--**blenassefa2/blenassefa2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some things to know about me:
+Here are some things about me:

 - 👩‍🎓 I am a third year CS student living in Ethiopia
 - 📖 Interested in software engineering and cyber security